Maralinga Tjarutja

 The Maralinga Tjarutja, or Maralinga Tjarutja Council, is the corporation representing the traditional Anangu owners of the remote western areas of South Australia known as the Maralinga Tjarutja lands.
 The council was established by the Maralinga Tjarutja Land Rights Act 1984.
-The area is one of the four regions of South Australia classified as an Aboriginal Council (AC) and not incorporated within a local government area.
+The area is one of the four regions of South Australia classified as an Aboriginal Council (AC), and its official consideration as a local government area differs between federal and state sources.

 The Aboriginal Australian people whose historic rights over the area have been officially recognised belong to the southern branch of the Pitjantjatjara people.
 The land includes a large area of land contaminated by British nuclear testing in the 1950s, for which the inhabitants were eventually compensated in 1991.

 There is a community centre at Oak Valley, 520 mi NW of Ceduna, and close historical and kinship links with the Yalata 350 km south, and the Pila Nguru centre of Tjuntjuntjara 370 km to their west.

 Languages and peoples

-The Maralinga Tjarutja people belong to a general Western Desert ecological zone sharing cultural affinities with the Pitjantjatjara, Yankunytjatjara and Ngaanyatjarra to their north and the Pila Nguru of the spinifex plains to their west, They speak dialects of Pitjantjatjara and Yankunytjatjara.
+The Maralinga Tjarutja people belong to a general Western Desert ecological zone sharing cultural affinities with the Pitjantjatjara, Yankunytjatjara and Ngaanyatjarra to their north and the Pila Nguru of the spinifex plains to their west.
+They speak dialects of Pitjantjatjara and Yankunytjatjara.